-Third, a plaintiff will have to show that the defendant’s breach of his duty of care caused the plaintiff’s injury.
-Plenty of people engage in unsafe and unreasonable behaviors everyday, but not all of these people are actually “negligent.”
-For example, if a driver is eating while driving and then gets in an accident, he can only be “negligent” and legally responsible for the accident if his unsafe behavior actually caused the accident.
-If the driver’s eating had nothing to do with the accident, then we cannot say that his behavior was legally “negligent.”
+Third, a plaintiff must show that the defendant’s breach of his duty of care caused the plaintiff’s injury.
+Plenty of people engage in unsafe and unreasonable behaviors daily, but not all are “negligent.”
+For example, if a driver is eating while driving and then gets in an accident, he can only be “negligent” and legally responsible if his unsafe behavior caused the accident.
+If the driver’s eating had nothing to do with the accident, we cannot say that his behavior was legally “negligent.”

 Fort LauderdaleNegligence Lawyer Near Me 800-747-3733

-Last, the plaintiff needs to show that he was damaged or injured in some way.
+Last, the plaintiff must show that he was damaged or injured somehow.
 Physical injury, financial injury, and sometimes mental injury will be sufficient.
-The old saying “no harm, no foul” definitely applies to negligence.
+The old saying “no harm, no foul” applies to negligence.
 If a plaintiff is not injured in any way whatsoever, he cannot bring a successful negligence claim.